DaojiePENG/l2am_ws/Readme.md

 An example of the formulated prompt is shown in [resources/longest_example.txt](resources/longest_example.txt)

 Note: If you sccessfully run the notebook, the above results can be found at `outputs/l2a_longformer_action_classifier`.

+### 3. Inference

+Refer to [inference.ipynb](inference.ipynb) for the usage of the model.

+The trained model checkpoints are saved at `outputs/`.
+Moddels under `outputs/` will be updated while training.
+So copies of the stable trained model from `outputs/` are saved to `data/` for inference example.

+It is advised to use `ActionChunkPredictor` api class for action chunk inference as described in Section 4 of [inference.ipynb](inference.ipynb).